50 First Dates: Sharks and Jellyfish and (a Very Intense) Hike, Oh My!

 No, he did not pee on me.
 Our second and last date was on land over a nice dinner.
 He’s probably not taking girls on first dates to Chinaman’s Hat anymore!

-Check out HONOLULU Magazine every Friday to read the newest story on 50 First Dates and then send your sweet/sad/stupid/scary/silly first-date story to email@example.com.
+Check out HONOLULU Magazine’s 50 First Dates blog and then send your sweet/sad/stupid/scary/silly first-date story to firstname.lastname@example.org.
 It’s anonymous so no excuses!